quora

 What are Sanctions Lists?

 Sanction Lists are documents that contain information about high-risk entities and individuals, designated nationals, and those with a possible criminal background.
-Following are some sanction lists that financial organizations use to monitor customer behavior and perform safe customer onboarding.
+Following are some sanction lists that financial organizations use to monitor customer behaviour and perform safe customer onboarding.

 • Specially Designated Nationals and Blocked Persons List (SDN): This list is maintained by the Office of Foreign Assets Control (OFAC) and holds information about companies and individuals that are linked in any way to a targeted country or entity.
 Apart from that, it lists the names and profile of criminals involved in selling narcotics, trafficking, and terrorist financing, etc. The assets of such individuals are blocked and businesses operating in the US are not allowed to associate ties with them.